Elleined/linux-notes/README.md

 - sudo: Super User Do.
 - apt: Advance Application Tool just like maven repository in java ,packagist in php, and npm in javascript.
 - daemon: is same as and also called service, unit, background process, and background task
+- master daemon: is same as and also called as service manager and systemd.